volunteermatch/vm-contrib/federation/README.md

 To get set up as a VolunteerMatch federation partner, please [contact us](https://solutions.volunteermatch.org/contact-us/)!

 ### Federation Documentation
 Federation is powered by VolunteerMatch non-profit administrators granting federated systems permissions to administer their accounts on their behalf.
-For details on how to implement the OAuth2 authorization code grant with VolunteerMatch, please see [Authorizing OAuth Apps](https://github.com/volunteermatch/vm-contrib/blob/master/federation/AUTHORIZE.md) and for an introduction to the use cases and APIs provided, see the document on [Federating with the VolunteerMatch Open Network - Best Practices](http://volr.org/federation).
+For details on how to implement the OAuth2 authorization code grant with VolunteerMatch, please see [Authorizing OAuth Apps](https://github.com/volunteermatch/vm-contrib/blob/master/federation/AUTHORIZE.md) and for an introduction to the use cases and APIs provided, see [Federating with the VolunteerMatch Open Network - Best Practices](http://volr.org/federation).

 ### Federation Example Code
 See the following simple node-express example website to demonstrate possible federation implementation.
 [Federated Partner Sample](https://github.com/volunteermatch/vm-contrib/tree/master/federation/samplePartner)